Disservin/ana-opening-book/Readme.md

-# Based on WDL_model

-Run
+# Analyze Opening Books from Fishtest

+For a first setup and compilation run

-meson setup build && meson compile -C build
+`meson setup build && meson compile -C build`

-./build/analysis
+The executable is located here

+` ./build/src/analysis`